In today’s blog post I am going to answer a question that was sent to me by a reader. That question is:

 I am going to assume we’re using Fulfillment by Amazon for this answer.
 I generally like to price items a little bit higher than the lowest FBA competition.
 I find I still get the buy box occasionally when pricing in this manner.
 In addition, I’m not creating a race to the bottom or causing other sellers of freak out and lower their prices.

-So at the lowest, I would match the lowest FBA price and in general I would probably price slightly above, as in 1 to 5% higher, than the lowest FBA price.
+So at the lowest, I would match the lowest FBA price and in general, I would probably price slightly above.
+About 1 to 5% higher than the lowest FBA price.
 I find that I will still get sales at that price.
 You can read a couple other posts I did on pricing items on Amazon and my two primary pricing strategies for selling on Amazon.

 Next question: How many items would I send to Amazon in a week?

 This would largely depend on the price point of the items that I was finding.
-My top priority would be to invest the $1,000 in inventory and get it sent in to Amazon warehouses.
-Whether that is 10 different items that cost $100 each, or 200 different items that cost $5 each, wouldn’t be overly important to me.
+My top priority would be to invest the $1,000 in inventory and get it sent to Amazon warehouses.
+Whether that is 10 different items that cost $100 each or 200 different items that cost $5 each wouldn’t be overly important to me.

-Once I hit the $1,000 in spend I would then send those items in to FBA warehouses.
+Once I hit the $1,000 in spend I would then send those items to FBA warehouses.
 If I didn’t have $1,000 in inventory after my first week of going sourcing regularly, then I would send in the items I had found so far to get the ball rolling.

 If you’ve never created an FBA shipment, you can download a free pdf that walks through the entire process by clicking the button below.